jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ## interactive::rebindKeymap
 #
-# Rebinds all special keys to call a callback function `interactiveOnKeyBindingPress`.
+# Rebinds all special keys to call a given callback function.
+# See @interactive::testWaitForKeyPress for an implementation example.
 #
 # This allows to use the `-e` option with the read command and receive events for special key press.
 #